rhdtownsend/gyre/doc/source/user-guide/numerical-methods/stretched-string.rst

    k L = n \pi

-where :math:`n` is a non-zero integer (we exclude :math:`n=0` because it leads to the trivial solution :math:`y(x,t)=0`).
+where :math:`n` is a non-zero integer (we exclude :math:`n=0` because it corresponds to the trivial solution :math:`y(x,t)=0`).
 Combining this with the dispersion relation, we find that the normal-mode eigenfrequencies of the stretched-string BVP are

 .. math::